By 2017, digital advertising spend in the financial industry is expected to reach $168.4 billion, this also includes financial landing pages.

-Webinars have emerged as one of the best ways to engage audiences online, with the average live viewing time reaching a staggering 56 minutes.
-Use a webinar landing page to get your visitors to register for your webinar, or to capture their information to watch a recorded version if they’ve missed it.
+Webinars have emerged as one of the best ways to engage audiences online.
+The average live viewing time reaches a staggering 56 minutes.
+Use a webinar post-click landing page to get your visitors to register for your webinar, or to capture their information to watch a recorded version if they’ve missed it.

 Here’s an example from Wealth Enhancement Group of how to do it the right way:

-They use bulleted copy to quickly convey the benefits of registering for the webinar, include the speaker’s, headshot, and title to demonstrate authority, and the phrase “step-by-step” to imply viewers will learn a replicable way to navigate their financial plan.
+They use bulleted copy to quickly convey the benefits of registering for the webinar, include the speaker’s name, headshot, and title to demonstrate authority, and the phrase “step-by-step” to imply viewers will learn a replicable way to navigate their financial plan.

-Here’s a landing page from Patch of Land, offering information on how real estate crowdfunding works:
+Here’s a post-click landing page from Patch of Land, offering information on how real estate crowdfunding works:

-Patch of Land omits their navigation menu to leave no escape for prospects while requiring only, email, and “area of interest” to download this whitepaper.
-Along with the bright “Download Now” button, this landing page is one with persuasive power that’s hard to resist.
+Patch of Land omits their navigation menu to leave no escape for prospects while requiring only name, email, and “area of interest” to download this whitepaper.
+Along with the bright “Download Now” button, this post-click landing page is one with persuasive power that’s hard to resist.

 Illustrations, photos, and infographics

-The bulleted, benefit-oriented copy, combined with a bright CTA button that promises instant access and a short form, makes this financial landing page one that’s hard to abandon without converting on.
+The bulleted, benefit-oriented copy, combined with a bright CTA button promises instant access.
+Plus, the short form, makes this financial post-click landing page one that’s hard to abandon without converting on.

-Keep in mind, you don’t need content to create a financial landing page.
-In fact, many of the landing pages we found when searching for examples in the financial industry didn’t include a content-related offer.
+Keep in mind, you don’t need content to create a financial post-click landing page.
+In fact, many of the post-click landing pages we found when searching for examples didn’t include a content-related offer.
 They were used to offer services like the following:

 Offer a quote

-While Amica presents the entire quote application in one go, the Zebra breaks it up into a step-by-step process — which is effective when converting takes a lot of work on the prospect’s part.
+While Amica presents the entire quote application in one go, the Zebra breaks it up into a step-by-step process.
+This is effective when converting takes a lot of work on the prospect’s part.

 Open an account

-Motif uses bulleted copy, a short form, a bright CTA button, and testimonials from well-known companies like Forbes to convince prospects to convert on this landing page.
+Motif uses bulleted copy, a bright CTA button, and testimonials to convince prospects to convert on this post-click landing page.

 Apply for a product or service

-Sallie Mae uses a click-through landing page to convert prospects, while Kabbage uses a short form, and Bank of America lays it all out front and center.
+Sallie Mae uses a click-through post-click landing page to convert prospects.
+While Kabbage uses a short form, and Bank of America lays it all out front and center.
 All three use bulleted, benefit-centric copy and leave out a navigation menu to keep prospects from abandoning the page.

 In the financial industry, it’s becoming clear that personalization is key.
 With the help of landing pages, you can deliver the right message to the right people at the right time.

-How you send that message is determined through continuous testing.
+How you send that message relies on continuous testing.
 Will you use a short form or a long form?
-Will you embed a video or an infographic?
-Will a click-through landing page work better than a lead capture landing page?
+How about embedding a video or an infographic?
+Will a click-through post-click landing page work better than a lead capture post-click landing page?